katalyst/tables/docs/developers/frontend/bulk-actions.md

 ---
 layout: default
-title: Selectable
+title: Bulk actions
-parent: Extensions
+parent: Frontend
 grand_parent: Developers
-nav_order: 6
+nav_order: 7
 ---

-# Katalyst::Tables::Selectable
+# Bulk actions

-`Selectable` adds the ability to select multiple rows in a table and apply bulk actions to the selected data rows.
+`Katalyst::Tables::Selectable` adds the ability to select multiple rows in a table and apply bulk actions to the selected data rows.

 ## Usage

-The extension is included by default and can enabled for a specific table by adding a `select` column:
+The extension is included by default and can be enabled for a specific table by adding a `select` column:

 ```erb
 <%= table_with(collection:, generate_ids: true) do |row| %>